mark-torres10/data_ml_engineering_projects/titanic_ml_gcp/implementation_1.md

 - Test endpoint with gcloud CLI first
 - Add required IAM roles to service account

+### Issue: Resource quota exceeded errors

+**Possible causes:**
+- GCP project has default quotas for compute instances, GPUs, and API requests
+- New/free tier accounts have lower limits
+- Shared educational projects may have restricted quotas
+- Vertex AI training jobs or endpoints can hit CPU/GPU quotas

+**Common quota errors:**
+- "Quota 'CPUS' exceeded" when creating training jobs
+- "Insufficient quota for NVIDIA_TESLA_T4" when requesting GPUs
+- "Vertex AI API quota exceeded" with high request volume

+**Solutions:**
+- Check current quotas: Navigate to IAM & Admin > Quotas in GCP Console
+- Filter by service (Compute Engine, Vertex AI) to see limits
+- Request quota increase: Click on quota and "Edit Quotas" (approval takes 1-2 business days)
+- Use smaller machine types or fewer resources if hitting limits
+- Start without GPUs for Titanic dataset (not needed for small data)
+- For learning purposes, consider using preemptible instances to reduce quota pressure
+- Monitor quota usage in GCP Console to avoid surprises

+**Typical quotas for new projects:**
+- CPUs per region: 24 (often sufficient for this project)
+- GPUs: 0 (must request explicitly)
+- Vertex AI endpoints: 10 (adequate)
+- If working in a shared educational org, check with administrator for quota policies

 ---

 ## Success Criteria for Phase 1